 Death is inevitable.
-It is important for you to be aware of how your loved ones will be provided for and what will happen to your assets and debts upon your death.
+It is important to understand how your loved ones will be provided for, who will be in charge of handling your estate, and what will happen to your assets and debts upon your death.
 If you do not have a Will, or if your Will needs to be updated, it may be in your best interest to address your concerns now.

 A child over the age of 18 with disabilities, an elderly parent, or even a spouse, can be incapacitated and in need of a Guardian.

 If a Guardian is needed, necessary certifications and court papers must be properly completed and filed.
 The Guardianship proceeding may be simple or it may be complicated – it depends on the situation.